By Jennifer Ebert published

 3. Pull furniture away from the walls

 Another important pointer is not to place large pieces of furniture against walls.
 And, just because a room is long, doesn’t mean you need to fill it all with furniture.
-Use the middle of the room center the furniture arrangement, leaving the sides as open, but not dead, space.
+Use the middle of the room to center the furniture arrangement, leaving the sides as open, but not dead, space.

 4. Scale the furniture to fit a long living room